Padre Garcia: Etymology

 Padre Garcia's old name is Lumang Bayan, as it is the former seat of government of the neighboring town of Rosario.
-The name of the town is derived from one of its most famous sons, Padre Vicente Garcia, a native of Barangay Maugat.
-He was one of the first defenders of Jose Rizal's Noli Me Tangere.
-He and Rizal were friends during the time when they were fighting for the Philippine independence from Spain.
+The town is named for one of its most famous sons, Padre Vicente García, a native of Barangay Maugat.
+He was one of the first defenders of José Rizal's Noli Me Tángere, and he was friends with Rizal were friends during the struggle for Philippine independence from Spain.

 History

 The town was originally part of Rosario and known as Lumang Bayan or Sambat.
-It officially became a separate municipality on December 1, 1949 through Executive Order No. 279 signed by President Elpidio Quirino on October 11, 1949, with Jose A. Pesigan and Rustico K. Recto as the first elected mayor and vice mayor, respectively.
-It originally consisted of barrios Banaba, Banay-banay, Bawi, Castillo, Maugat, Lumang Bayan (poblacion), Pansol, Payapa, Quilo-quilo, San Miguel, San Felipe, and Tangob.
+It officially became a separate municipality on December 1, 1949 through Executive Order No. 279 signed by President Elpidio Quirino on October 11, 1949, with José A. Pesigan and Rústico K. Recto as the first elected mayor and vice mayor, respectively.
+It originally consisted of barrios Banaba, Banay-banay, Bawi, Castillo, Maugat, Lumang Bayan (población), Pansol, Payapa, Quilo-quilo, San Miguel, San Felipe, and Tangob.

-In 1952, the town council founded the cattle market or bakahan.
-This was in direct competition to the established livestock market of neighboring Rosario, which resulted in rivalry, intimidation, and violence at times.
-But the market succeeded and developed into the biggest auction market in Southern Tagalog.
-Cattle trade happens during every Friday of the week.
+In 1952, the town council founded the cattle market or bakahan in direct competition to the established one of neighboring Rosario.
+This resulted in rivalry, intimidation, and violence at times, but the market succeeded and became the biggest in Southern Tagalog.
+Cattle trade happens every Friday of the week.

 Contemporary

-On July 28, 2023, the new five-story municipal hall of Padre Garcia was inaugurated.
+On July 28, 2023, the new five-storey municipal hall of Padre Garcia was inaugurated.